FAO Liaison Office with the European Union and Belgium

 Charis joined the FAO Liaison Office in Brussels in November 2022 as liaison specialist with the European Parliament, with a focus on strengthening the key role of the European Parliamentary Alliance against Hunger and Malnutrition, of which FAO Brussels is the Secretariat.
 Charis has worked at the European Parliament in various positions.
 First, as parliamentary assistant, where she followed the Committees on Foreign affairs, Security and defence, Environment, Health and Food safety.
 Following that, she became policy advisor working on the Committee on Development and the ACP-EU Joint Parliamentary Assembly, gaining experience in development cooperation and humanitarian aid.
 Before joining the FAO Liaison Office in Brussels, Charis worked with the Committees on Civil liberties, Justice and Home affairs and Employment and Social rights.
 Charis holds a Master’s degree in Comparative politics with a specialization in conflict studies from The London School of Economics and Political Science and has obtained her Bachelor’s degree in Political science from the University of Cyprus.
 She is fluent in English and Greek (mother tongue), speaks French and has some knowledge of Spanish and Italian.

-Giulia Rizzo, Junior Liaison Specialist
+Giulia Rizzo, Liaison Specialist

 Giulia joined FAO in October 2021 to support the work of the Liaison Office with the Organisation of African, Caribbean and Pacific States (OACPS) as well as strengthening engagement and partnerships with non-state actors with a focus on Brussels-based youth-related stakeholders.
 Prior to joining FAO, she worked with the European Commission’s Directorate-General for International Partnerships (DG INTPA) Unit in charge of Sustainable Agri-Food Systems and Fisheries, covering the UN Food Systems Summit portfolio and with a non-governmental organization based in Cambodia, specialized in human rights issues.
 Giulia holds a Master’s Degree in International Law and Human rights from Sussex University.
 She speaks English, French and Italian (mother tongue).

-Myrto Arvaniti, Marketing and Communication Officer
+Myrto Arvaniti, Communication Officer

-Myrto is responsible for public advocacy, communications and visibility of the Liaison office.
-Prior to joining FAO in Rome in 2011, she had worked in managerial positions in the financial, consulting and publishing industry among others in Paris, Nuremberg and Amsterdam.
-She has an MBA from the Rotterdam School of Management,-Erasmus University, with a specialization in branding and strategic marketing, and a certificate in Strategic Marketing from INSEAD, as well as an MA in Communications from the University of Athens.
+Myrto is responsible for public advocacy, communications, and visibility of the Liaison office.
+Prior to joining FAO in Rome in 2011, she had worked in managerial positions in the financial, consulting, and publishing industry, among others, in Paris, Nuremberg, and Amsterdam.
+She has an MBA from the Rotterdam School of Management, Erasmus University, with a specialization in branding and strategic marketing, and a certificate in Strategic Marketing from INSEAD, as well as an MA in Communications from the University of Athens.
 She has also given seminars about cultural differences at the Friedrich-Alexander University of Erlangen-Nuremberg .
 Her passion for the impact traditional marketing practices can have on non-profit Organizations led her to step out of the corporate world and into the United Nations.
 Myrto is fluent in English, French, Spanish, Greek (mother tongue) and German, and has some knowledge of Dutch and Italian.

 Cyntia Rosa de Jesus Lima, Digital Communication Specialist